 In Utah currently, there are only two jurisdictions that utilize the tool.
-They are Wasatch County and Park City.Iw Many California communities have had inclusionary zones for years and have produced significant housing options for their workforces.
-Inclusionary zones are also evident in the eastern United States for reference purposes.Iw
+They are Wasatch County and Park City.
+Many California communities have had inclusionary zones for years and have produced significant housing options for their workforces.
+Inclusionary zones are also evident in the eastern United States for reference purposes.
+In clusionary zones are also evident in the eastern United States for reference purposes.